avinash516/Django_myDocumentation/README.md

 	from django.http import HttpResponse
 	def index(request):
 			return HttpResponse("<h2>Hello World</h2>")
-> _NOTE:_Create a function index in the views.py file.
+* Create a function index in the views.py file.
 This function will be mapped from the Students/urls.py file.

-> **_NOTE:_** import HttpResponse from http pkg and defining the function index.
+> **_NOTE:_** import HttpResponse from http package and defining the function index.

 * **goto (College/urls.py file) College folder open urls.py file and add like this.**

-> **_NOTE:_** Django already has mentioned a URL here for the admin.
+* Django already has mentioned a URL here for the admin.
 The path function takes the first argument as a route of string or regex type.The view argument is a view function which is used to return a response (template) to the user.